-NVIDIA and CUDA drivers for Mac
+NVIDIA and CUDA Drivers for Mac OS X

-Mac systems using AMD GPUs have the GPU drivers included in the Mac.
-If you are using DaVinci Resolve from the Apple App Store this also uses the drivers within Mac even if you have NVIDIA GPUs.
+Mac OS X systems using AMD GPUs have the GPU drivers included in the Mac OS X. If you are using DaVinci Resolve from the Apple App Store this also uses the drivers within OSX even if you have NVIDIA GPUs.

-Systems using NVIDIA GPUs and also not using DaVinci Resolve from the Apple App Store will need to have the correct NVIDIA and CUDA driver to operate the GPUs.
+Systems using NVIDIA GPUs and those that are not use DaVinci Resolve from the Apple App Store will need to have the correct NVIDIA and CUDA driver to operate the GPUs.
 While Resolve will check the CUDA version on your system you may have to update it after any OS updates.